Carmen-r/W6-api-sentiment-project/README.md

 ## PROYECT 🧪

-1.Import and clean a [Kaggle][id] dataset about the tweets of Covid Vaccines around the world
+1.Import and clean a [Kaggle][id] dataset about the tweets of Covid Vaccines around the world.
 [id]: https://www.kaggle.com/ "Kaggle"

 2.Write an API using flask to receive tweets and store them in a database like mongodb